arfc/transition-scenarios/README.md

 ==============================================================

-This is a public repository for the shared development of benchmarking simulation input data representing the past nuclear fuel cycle in the united states.
-It is being conducted by undergraduate researchers at the University of Illinois at Urbana-Champaign in the Advanced Reactors and Fuel Cycles group.
+This is a public repository for the shared development of benchmarking simulation input data representing the past nuclear fuel cycle in the United States and Europe.
+It is being conducted by undergraduate researchers at the University of Illinois at Urbana-Champaign in the Advanced Reactors and Fuel Cycles group.This work benefits enormously from previous work by Robert Flanagan in the fleetcomp repository.

-This work benefits enormously from previous work by Robert Flanagan in the fleetcomp repository.
+To view the work, open [region_name].ipynb

 Not Ready For Reuse
 ====================